 waste at the fest

-The bulk of promotions were done online and through word of mouth.
-Promotional posters and postcards were printed on 100% recycled paper.
+The most effective way to deal with waste is to create less in the first place.
+The bulk of event promotions were done online and through word of mouth and we printed fewer promotional posters and postcards, which were printed on 100% recycled paper.